databendlabs/databend/website/blog/2023-04-08-databend-weekly-88.md

 Discover some fascinating code snippets or projects that showcase our work or learning journey.

-### Databend Rust Driver
+### databend-driver - A driver for Databend in Rust

-To help developers use Databend with Rust, the Databend community has developed a Rust-based driver for Databend.
+The Databend community has developed a driver for Databend in Rust.
+It allows developers to easily connect to Databend and execute SQL queries using Rust.

-The Databend Rust Driver is a powerful tool that allows developers to easily connect to Databend and execute SQL queries using Rust.
 Here's an example of how to use the driver:

 ```Rust
 use databend_driver::new_connection;